albertlinao/albertlinao/README.md

 ### My Projects
 - I am the Product Owner of [formsly.io](https://formsly.io), a web app for recruitment teams that standardizes their work using our heavily opinionated workflows.
 We ensure that teams do not need to modify anything in the workflow, to be able to efficiently perform recruitment tasks, and analyze the team's productivity on the app.
 - The web app has processed over 10,000 applicants.
 And has been used to successfully hire over 1,000 employees.
+- I am currently working on [keep.ph](https://keep.ph), a service that receives, scans, and routes physical mail for individuals and businesses.
+Keep also offers incorporation services, and a virtual office address for businesses.

 ### My Scope
 - Create training, evaluation, and onboarding of new developers.